The Pinellas County 2020 General Election Unofficial Results can be found on the Supervisor of Elections Website.

 - You can contact the Supervisor of Elections.
 If you mailed your ballot in a timely fashion and the status has not been updated to “Received” after 10-14 days, we suggest you call 727-464-8683 to determine your next steps.

 Mail ballots marked “Received” will have that status even on Election Day.
 This is not indicative of an issue with your ballot!
 The online system does not update the statuses to "counted" in real time.
 This status will generally appear after Election Day, and in batches.

 No. While most mail will be forwarded to the recipient’s new address, mail ballots cannot be forwarded.
-That means you will not receive your ballot if you have not updated your address.
+That means you will not receive your ballot if you have not updated your mailing address.

 We urge you to contact the Supervisor of Elections as soon as possible after moving to update your address.
 You can update your address the following ways:

 If you don’t receive your mail ballot and suspect it may have been returned as undeliverable, we recommend that you call the Supervisor of Elections office immediately at 727-464-8683.

 If you requested a mail ballot and it does not arrive, you can vote in person instead at Early Voting or on Election Day.
 You must present photo and signature identification to vote in person.
 The ID you present must be valid, but it is OK if you have not yet updated the address on your ID.
 You can find a list of acceptable forms of ID here.

 As long as your new residence is in Pinellas County and you are already registered to vote in Florida, you can go to any designated early voting locations.

 If you decide to vote in person on Election Day, please be sure to go to the correct polling location for your NEW address.
 You can update your address at the polling place, as long as you are already registered to vote in Florida.
 However, we recommend calling the Supervisor of Elections in advance to update your address, as doing so at a polling place on Election Day may be a stressful experience for all involved.